Sengab-platform/API-docs/source/includes/_contributions.md

 ### Request body:

 Parameter              | Description                                                                                     | Required
 ---------------------- | ----------------------------------------------------------------------------------------------- | --------
 user_gender             | Contributor's gender.                                                                         | YES
 project_id              | Project ID.                                                                                  | YES
-contribution           | Contribution object, see below.                                                              | YES created_at | Date of contribution.                                                                           | YES
+contribution           | Contribution object, see below.                                                              | YES contribution.created_at | Date of contribution.                                                                           | YES
-data      | Content of data will be different according to the project template, for more check Templates section. | YES
+contribution.data      | Content of data will be different according to the project template, for more check Templates section. | YES